yohn-dezmon/chess-rust/notes/design-docs/movement.md

                 if unit direction x is 0, then only check unit_direction_increment y if unit direction y is 0, then only check unit_direction_increment y

+# Integrating the logic into the existing Rust code base

+- should `valid_movements()` be a function on one of the traits/structs in the `pieces` module?

+What is the structure of valid_movements again?
+- dict
+-